Interoception: Endocrine and immune systems

 The endocrine and immune systems are necessary body systems that aid in allostasis and homeostatic control.
 Imbalances in these systems, along with other genetic and social factors, may be linked to interoceptive dysregulation in depression.
 These increased allostatic changes may cause a hyperawareness of interoceptive signaling and a hypo-awareness of exteroceptive signaling in depression patients.

 Affective touch

 Affective touch refers to the stimulation of slow, unmyelinated C tactile afferents.
-This is accompanied by a sense of pleasantness, and has been likened to other interoceptive modalities like thermoregulation and nociception because of the similarities in anatomical function.
+This is accompanied by a sense of pleasantness, and has been linked to brain–heart interactions, and likened to other interoceptive modalities like thermoregulation and nociception because of the similarities in anatomical function.
 Soft touch activates the insula rather than the somatosensory cortex, indicating that it has an affective importance absent in Aβ fibers.
 Since soft touch utilizes a separate pathway, it may have a social relevancy, allowing the body to separate the "noise" of outward stimuli from stimuli that evokes an affective feeling.